OntimizeWeb/docs/_o_components/23-o-table.component.md

 <div class="notice--warning" markdown="1">

-**WARNING:** table is storing changes made by user (show/hide columns, order changes, filters, etc.) in the browser local storage.
+**WARNING:** table is storing changes made by user (order changes, filters, etc.) in the browser local storage.
 That values will take precedence over table html definition.
-For example: if a *ID* column is not in the *visible-columns* attribute but the user has chosen to display it manually, it will be visible in future loads.
-For restoring initial state is enough to delete it *DataTables* entries in browser local storage.
+For example: if a *ID* column is not in the *sort-columns* attribute but the user has ordered other column it manually, it will be order in future loads.
+For restoring initial state is enough to delete it *com.ontimize.web.quickstart* entries in browser local storage.

 </div>